Project-YXKJ/SilverStarSCS.Docs/source/function/second_stitch_length.rst

     -Max  4500
     -Min  50
     -Unit  spm
-    -Description  Limiting speed if long stitch length is activated
+    -Description  Sewing speed if long stitch length is activated.

 .. option:: A25

     -Max  1
     -Min  0
     -Unit  --
-    -Description  Status of the second stitch length solenoid(read only)
+    -Description  Status of the second stitch length, read only.

 .. option:: A50